Legislators from Niger implore ECOWAS to end sanctions

 Their main point was that if sanctions were lifted, people in Niger and the surrounding countries would finally be able to breathe.
 Benin and Guinea-Bissau reported on their respective situations to the parliament during Wednesday’s session.

 The gender situation in Guinea-Bissau has not changed since the country’s report in 2022, as the focus of the study was on men’s and women’s rights.
-The assessment stated that there was minimally satisfactory implementation of free movement of persons, goods, habitation, and institutions.
+The assessment stated that there was a minimally satisfactory implementation of free movement of persons, goods, habitation, and institutions.

 The statement went on to say that this was achieved despite encountering certain challenges at the border checkpoints with Senegal, the Republic of Guinea, and Guinea-Bissau.
 The Republic of Benin emphasised in its report the situation of the preservation of women’s rights, which has been addressed by the government of President Patrice Talon.

-It said that in 2021, the National Institute for Women, which promotes and respects women’s rights, was revitalised, showing strong commitment.
+It said that in 2021, the National Institute for Women, which promotes and respects women’s rights, was revitalised, showing a strong commitment.

 Additionally, the study mentioned that exemplary discipline had been implemented for instances of harassment committed by teachers at all levels of education.